TeXUsersGroup/tugboat/capsules/crossref/README-process.txt

     no need to create an abs.tex.
   . both \begin{abstract} and \end{abstract} lines are optional (and ignored).

-- a bbl.tex file for the bibliography:
+- a bbl.tex file for Crossref's unstructured citations:
   . if an article uses BibTeX, the .bbl file can be copied to bbl.tex
     as the starting place.
   . if an article has no bibliography, don't create bbl.tex.